Bolivarian Revolution: Background

-Simón Bolívar has left a long lasting imprint on Venezuela's history in particular and South America in general.

-As a military cadet, Hugo Chávez was "a celebrant of the Bolivarian passion story".
-Chávez relied upon the ideas of Bolívar and on Bolívar as a popular symbol later in his military career as he put together his MBR-200 movement which would become a vehicle for his 1992 coup-attempt.
-A fall in oil prices in the mid-1980s caused an economic crisis to take hold in Venezuela, and the country had accrued significant levels of debt.
+Simón Bolívar has left a long-lasting imprint on the history of Venezuela in particular and South America in general.
+As a military cadet, Chávez was "a celebrant of the Bolivarian passion story".
+Chávez relied upon the ideas of Bolívar and on Bolívar as a popular symbol later in his military career as he put together his MBR-200 movement which would become a vehicle for his February 1992 Venezuelan coup attempt.
+The 1980s oil glut caused an economic crisis to take hold in Venezuela, and the country had accrued significant levels of debt.
 Nevertheless, the administration of the left-leaning President Jaime Lusinchi was able to restructure the country's debt repayments and offset an economic crisis but allow for the continuation of the government's policies of social spending and state-sponsored subsidies.
-Lusinchi's political party, the Democratic Action, was able to remain in power following the 1988 election of Carlos Andrés Pérez as president.
+Lusinchi's political party, the Democratic Action, was able to remain in power following the 1988 Venezuelan general election, where Carlos Andrés Pérez was elected as the new President of Venezuela.

 Pérez proposed a major shift in policy by implementing economic reforms recommended by the International Monetary Fund (IMF).
 Measures taken by Pérez included privatizing state companies, tax reform, reducing customs duties, and diminishing the role of the state in the economy.
 He also took measures to decentralize and modernize the Venezuelan political system by the direct election of state governors, who had previously been appointed by the president.
 The most controversial part of the economic reform package was the reduction of the gasoline subsidies, which had long maintained domestic gasoline prices far beneath international levels and even the production costs.
 In response to the government's economic reforms and the resulting increase in the price of gasoline and transportation, a wave of protests and riots known as El Caracazo started on 27 February 1989 in Guarenas, spreading to Caracas and surrounding towns.
 The weeklong clashes resulted in the deaths of hundreds of people, mostly at the hands of security forces and the military.

-Chávez and his Fifth Republic Movement party won the 1998 elections and initiated the constituent process that resulted in the Venezuelan Constitution of 1999.

 Policies

 Domestic

-Chavismo policies include nationalization, social welfare programs (Bolivarian missions) and opposition to liberalization reforms (particularly the policies of the IMF and the World Bank).
-According to Hugo Chávez, Venezuelan socialism accepts private property, but this socialism seeks to promote social property too.
-Chavismo also supports participatory democracy and workplace democracy.
+Chavismo policies include nationalization, social welfare programs (known as Bolivarian missions), and opposition to economic liberalization reforms (particularly the policies of the IMF and the World Bank).
+According to Chávez, Venezuelan socialism accepts private property; at the same time, his socialism of the 21st century seeks to promote social property.
 In January 2007, Chávez proposed to build the communal state, whose main idea is to build self-government institutions like communal councils, communes and communal cities.